hjacobs/codevalidator/README.md

     ./codevalidator.py -vvrc test/config.json test

+Using the filter mode to "fix" stdin and write to stdout:

+    echo 'print 1' | ./codevalidator.py --fix --filter foobar.py && echo success

 If you are annoyed by the .XX.pre-cvfix backup files you can disable them either on the command line (`--no-backup`) or in the config file.